bra1nDump/ai-task-vscode/docs/backlog.md

 ## Play with prompts for multi file edits, try improving the planning stage

-## Sat Type at cursor - allows me to replace continue for personal use
+## Tuesday Type at cursor - allows me to replace continue for personal use

 - For example current model does not support inserts only some sort of replacement
 - The simplest version is to keep reusing the multi file edit prompt and simply instruct to replace a single line with the comment /run